Gaps in Resume: How to Fill Them

 Do you actually know someone who has been working for the same employer at the same company for his entire career period?
 Probably it would take you a bit of time to recall.
 Because of a current job crisis, it’s sort of difficult not to avoid downtime in your job employment history.

 Many employees consider downtime, as a self-conviction, however, it’s never meant to be a deal-breaker for potential employers, when you try to re-enter the workforce.
 So, before starting professional resume editing give answers to these questions.

 How Long Are Your Gaps?

-According to Andrea Stone, who’s a director of career services at CUNY Graduate School Of Journalism, gives a pair of additional recommendations in regard to resume gaps in employment.
-She says that those, who experienced a downtime in their work history, should be prepared to discuss questions that would be related to your precious positions, but rather be focused on the time of skills you’ve obtained during your working gap or during your other career in case you’re switching to completely new position.
+Andrea Stone, who’s a director of career services at CUNY Graduate School Of Journalism, gives a pair of additional recommendations in regard to resume gaps in employment.
+She says that those, who experienced downtime in their work history, should be prepared to discuss questions that would be related to their previous positions, but rather be focused on the time of skills you’ve obtained during your working gap or during your other career in case you’re switching to completely new position.